 Having meat delivered right to your door isn’t a new idea.
-However, different subscription boxes for wholesale meat have increased in popularity over the past few years.
+However, different subscription boxes for wholesale meat and seafood have increased in popularity over the past few years.
 It’s also safe to say that the COVID-19 pandemic had something to do with increased orders.
 There has been a shift in consumer behavior and the way that people shop for the products they need.
 Does this mean you should also get into the meat subscription box business?

 Many consumers have turned to online channels and online food delivery services.
 They rely on restaurants and food distributors to provide them with safe and secure food delivery options on a regular basis.
-Selling meat wholesale boxes isn’t for everyone.
+Selling wholesale meat boxes isn’t for everyone.
 It can take time to build a solid customer base and to establish a business model that works.

 A subscription meat business doesn’t require a huge upfront investment.
 In fact, you don’t necessarily need to have your own butchery.
 Working with a local butchery and farm is the bulk of it.
 As long as you have a good product, a logo, and some social media skills, you’re good to go.

 What Is a Meat Subscription Box?

 A meat subscription box is a box full of raw or cured meat delivered to your doorstep on a regular basis.
 Some boxes focus on curated meat like jerky, bacon, or salami.
 However, other subscription services provide antibiotic-free, hormone-free, and free-range meats such as steak, chicken, pork, and more.

 Meat subscription boxes are one of the eCommerce business ideas that companies have been relying on since the start of the COVID-19 pandemic.
 Similar custom subscription boxes include the best coffee subscription boxes such as a coffee bag subscription including a monthly coffee subscription, baking subscription box, and produce subscription box.